lumen-oss/lumen-oss.github.io/docs/tutorial/08-publishing.md

 Lux will now package your project and upload it to luarocks!
 Feel free to check out the [luarocks.org](https://luarocks.org) website to see your project listed in the "Recent Modules" section.

+## Congratulations! :tada:

+You have just successfully published your first Lua package!
+Well done.
+If you'd like to learn more about Lux, feel free to take a look at our [guides](/guides).